JonnyRa/vim-stackThoseErrorsOfHs/README.md

 The second line there sets up the plugin's default bindings (see below)

-this will make a link to `read-errors` in `~/.local/bin`
+this will make a link to `read-errors` in `~/.local/bin` it will also run `stack install scraper` which makes the executable `stack-error-scraper`

 # mappings/usage